QuinMcNamara/Pixel-Art-Udacity/README.md

 `placeholder`

-* Run `index.html` in internet browser of your choice
+* Run `index copy.html` in internet browser of your choice

 * Set Grid size by selecting height and width in input (max size of 50).
 Click `Submit`
 * Choose Background Color from Selector